dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ### 7.4.1.
 Getting access to the App Clusters

-In order for the `manifest-syncer` to have access to the App Clusters, it needs a kube-config.
-We don't want to provide/generate this kube-config manually each time we create a new cluster.
-Instead we want the `manifest syncer` to fix this automaticity, without having to change other services.
+In order for the `manifest-syncer` to have access to the App Clusters, it needs a kubeconfig.
+We don't want to provide/generate this kubeconfig manually each time we create a new cluster.
+Instead, we want the `manifest syncer` to fix this automaticity without having to change other services.

-The `manifest-syncer` automatically scans its host cluster for secrets generated by crossplane with a key with name `kube-config`. <!-- need to verify this -->.
-This on its own is not enough, because it only gives read-access to the cluster.
-To gain write access it scans fetches secrets generated by ArgoCD and "steals" its access token to the clusters it is connected to.
-The manifest `manifest-syncer` combines the kube-config and access token and gets access to the app clusters in that way. this process is done continuously to automaticity detect when new app clusters are created.
+The `manifest-syncer` automatically scans its host cluster for secrets generated by Crossplane with a key named: `kube-config`. <!-- need to verify this -->.
+This on its own is not enough because it only gives read-access to the cluster.
+To gain write access, it scans, fetches secrets generated by ArgoCD, and "steals" its access token to the clusters it is connected to.
+The manifest `manifest-syncer` combines the kubeconfig and access token and gets access to the app clusters in that way.
+This process is done continuously to automatically detect when new app clusters are created.

-One could argue that it is bad practices to built you own small services like this, because you need to maintain them yourself - but since the service is self-contained and does not directly interact with other services it can easily be replace by a better solution, should a company choose invest in a more mature solution (like installing a secret-vault).
+One could argue that it is bad practice to build your own small services like this because you need to maintain them yourself - but since the service is self-contained and does not directly interact with other services, it can easily be replaced by a better solution, should a company choose to invest in a more mature solution (like installing a secret-vault).

 # 8. Putting it all together

-In order to demonstrate that all the components actually work i have build this setup to show how both internal and external state management plays together to have a fully declarative infrastructure setup managed from inside kubernetes.
+In order to demonstrate that all the components actually work, I have built this setup to show how both internal and external state management plays together to have a fully declarative infrastructure setup managed from inside Kubernetes.

-In this setup I have two environments running: production and staging.
+In this setup, I have two environments running: production and staging.
 Each environment runs in its own VPN (and subnetwork) and subdomain on GCP.
-Both environments can connect to a shared database either running on AWS or GCP.
-The demonstrations uses AWS to show that this kind of setup works across different cloud providers.
+Both environments can connect to a shared database, either running on AWS or GCP.
+The demonstrations use AWS to show that this kind of setup works across different cloud providers.
 As described in the _XXXX_ section, each environment runs a simple frontend service, which calls a backend service, which then stores its data on the database.
-In practice this results in an `ingress` object , two `service` object, and two `deployment` object per environment.
+In practice, this results in an `ingress` object, two `service` objects, and two `deployment` objects per environment.

 This is proof of concept.
-This is paper is not arguing that this is good software architecture.
+This paper is not arguing that this is good software architecture.

 <img src="images/drawings_quote-setup.png" width="1200" />

 <img src="images/drawings_quote-setup-cloud-provider-final.png" width="1000" />

 The production and staging environment runs completely separate on GCP.
-This project makes it possible to (in theoretically at least) scale the number of workload-environments to infinity through the `core-cluster` and _IaC_ based _GitOps_.
+This project makes it possible to (theoretically at least) scale the number of workload-environments to infinity through the `core-cluster` and _IaC_ based _GitOps_.

-Crossplane does not have a UI, but you can interact with it with `kubectl` like any other kubernetes resource.
+Crossplane does not have a UI, but you can interact with it with `kubectl` like any other Kubernetes resource.
 Running `kubectl get managed` will print a list of all the resources managed by crossplane.
-The external resources used in this demo is showed blow.
+The external resources used in this demo are shown blow.

 <img src="images/crossplane-print.png" width="1000" />